wesfly/bevy_fs/README.md

 #### If ENABLE_GAMEPAD is true

-> Note: Works only when exactly one gamepad is connected

 - Left stick to steer
 - `RMB + drag` to orbit camera
 - `R` to reset camera